SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 -12

-manipulations, for example, would use standard combat diﬃculties and modiﬁers for their defense (regardless of the targeting skill).
+manipulations, for example, would use standard combat difficulties and modiﬁers for their defense (regardless of the targeting skill).
 Common sense should be used to determine which skill and defense to use.